dougeby/IntuneDocs/intune/zimperium-mtd-connector-integration.md

 ### Zimperium app authorization

-The Zimperium app authorization process consists of the following:
+The Zimperium app authorization process follows:

 -   Allow the Zimperium service to communicate information related to device health state back to Intune.